Carolyn, or “Lynn” as most people call her, focuses her practice in family law and related civil litigation.

 As a child of divorced parents, and having been raised by a single mother for the first eight years of her life, Lynn has a personal understanding of how family law issues impact all parties involved, including the children.
 She uses her professional experience combined with her personal understanding to assist her clients in making the legal process as simple, efficient and painless as possible.

 Lynn not only handles divorce and custody matters, but also helps her clients with alienation of affection cases.
 Her most notable trial resulted in a $1.5 million judgment for alienation of affection while in Raleigh.
-After returning to Charlotte, Lynn participated as second-chair to Amy Simpson in an alienation of affection case, which resulted in a jury verdict of $1.3 million in their client’s favor.
+After returning to Charlotte, Lynn participated as co-counsel in an alienation of affection case, which resulted in a jury verdict of $1.3 million in their client’s favor.
 Subsequently, she handled another trial for alienation of affection which resulted in a $300,000 jury verdict in her client’s favor.
 Because of this experience, Lynn is well versed in the intricacies of the laws surrounding alienation of affection cases and has been chosen as a CLE speaker on this topic.

 - University of North Carolina at Chapel Hill, School of Law, JD, 2011